 The approach – to the barn is via an unmade but easily driveable 1/4 mile long private lane from the moor road (Loads Road).
-Cross a small stone bridge over the stream, past a neighbouring property to the left and through gates into a gravel yard with parking and turning for at least 5 cars.
+Cross a small stone bridge over the stream, go left past a neighbouring property and through gates into a gravel yard with parking and turning for at least 5 cars.
 The yard has a selection of old stone troughs and a stone bench for the late afternoon sun.

 Expand or collapse this box by clicking +/- on right